.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 .com vs. .Co

 The .com domain is still the top choice, but .co has become an easier option for business sites.
 People often see .co as a shorter version of .com, which makes it easier to remember.
-While .com is more reliable and well-known, .co works well when the .com name you want isn’t available.
+While .com is more trusted and well-known, .co works well when the .com name you want isn’t available.
 It provides a short, modern name with a professional look.

 .com vs. .io